India Study Abroad Program 2013

 Cost and Financial Aid

-Program fee is $3300 and includes tuition, housing, most meals, transportation from New Delhi to Udaipur, numerous study tours and local excursions, and orientations.
-Additional expenses include: airfare, personal expenses and optional travel.
+The program fee is $3300 and includes tuition, housing, most meals, transportation from New Delhi to Udaipur, numerous study tours, and local excursions, and orientations.
+Additional expenses include airfare, personal expenses, and optional travel.
 Financial Aid may apply.